mikatuo/vscode-defold-lua-extension-pack/README.md

-# Defold Lua Extension Pack
+# Defold Extension Pack

-This extension pack packages some of the most popular [Defold](http://defold.com/) extensions.
+This extension pack packages some of the most popular VS Code extensions for [Defold](http://defold.com/).

 ## Recommended Settings